Related Health Info

 The Lung Transplant Program at UC San Diego Health System began in 1989 under the direction of the internationally renowned cardiothoracic surgeon Stuart W. Jamieson, MB, FRCS

-The program performed its first lung transplant in 1990 and has since performed more than 250 lung transplants with excellent results.
+The program performed its first lung transplant in 1990 and continues to have a robust volume annually with excellent outcomes.
 The one-month and one-year survival rates are 94 percent and 81 percent, respectively.

 The Lung Transplantation Program is certified by Medicare and Medi-Cal.

 Double lung transplant patient Siaosi Veimau celebrates life with his family outside of Sulipizio Cardiovascular Center, July 2014.

 Lung transplantation is a treatment option for irreversible, life-threatening lung diseases such as:

 How can I get more information?